Objective

 Technical Approach

-Field site IDW was obtained from several Department of Defense (DoD) sites.
+In Phase I of this project, field site IDW was obtained from several Department of Defense sites.
 Removal of PFAS from the IDW by soil washing was evaluated using a variety of solutions including water alone, water plus solvent, and water plus solvent and salt.
 Destruction of PFAS in these concentrated soil washing solutions using the enhanced contact electrical discharge plasma reactor was then verified.

 Phase I Results

-An optimized wash solution of 50% water and 50% methanol with 1% NaCl was found to be the most effective wash; however, for soils with low organic carbon content and for short-chain PFAS, water alone was somewhat effective.
+Results of Phase I demonstrated that an optimized wash solution of 50% water and 50% methanol with 1% NaCl was found to be the most effective wash; however, for soils with low organic carbon content and for short-chain PFAS, water alone was only somewhat effective.
 Single washes removed the vast majority of compounds from the IDW samples.
 Removal was fast, taking minutes; however, the soil was pulverized in these experiments and vessels were completely mixed, thus kinetic limitations were largely eliminated.
-Plasma treatment of distilled (to recover methanol) solution (i.e., brine still bottoms) resulted in >99.6% destruction of precursors qualified by the total oxidizable precursor assay, >99% destruction of long and short-chain perfluorinated alkyl acids (except perfluorobutanoic acid (PFBA)) and of identifiable precursors, with a 10-fold dilution of the concentrated still bottoms.
+Plasma treatment of distilled (to recover methanol) solution (i.e., brine still bottoms) resulted in >99.6% destruction of precursors qualified by the total oxidizable precursor assay, >99% destruction of long and short-chain perfluorinated alkyl acids (except perfluorobutanoic acid [PFBA]) and of identifiable precursors, with a ten-fold dilution of the concentrated still bottoms.
 Two sequenced reactors for high concentration followed by low concentration treatment were required for effective treatment.
 The addition of cationic surfactant resulted in greater removal of short-chain compounds, treating all except PFBA (260 ng/L) to below detection.
+The results of these Phase I studies are available in the Phase I Final Report.

 Benefits